-Who won in Aesop’s fable – the hare or tortoise?
+Which won in Aesop’s fable – the hare or tortoise?
 The tortoise!
-Who wins in business – the steady Eddie or an impulsive dreamer?
+Who wins in business – the steady Eddie or an ambitious dreamer?
 Eddie wins!
 But worse than losing, the impulsive dreamer that wants to get rich quickly also falls into sinful temptations that corrupt and destroy men.
 You can lose, and you can lose-lose.
-Choose this day to win!
+Choose today to win.

 Do you want to get rich quickly?
 Repent!
 It is a sinful desire, and it will ruin you.
 It will distort your judgment, create temptations for your soul, and bring both supernatural and natural laws against you financially.
 Instead, work hard at a noble and useful job or business and wait for natural and supernatural blessings to multiply you (Pr 28:19,21-22).

 There is context for this proverb.
 The faithful man here is a financially faithful man, one rejecting vain persons and working diligently at a farm (Pr 28:19,21-22).
 God promises prosperity to men who do not get distracted by delusions for quick financial success.
 But he warns greedy men, who grasp at get-rich-quick ideas, of their coming judgment.